 Many organizations also turn to third-party data management services for assistance in monitoring their most data-intensive activities.
-Services such as ADEC Innovations’ Sustainability Data Management can significantly streamline the collection, cleaning, and processing of environmental data and documentation.
-Better data management can also be implemented as part of a larger task, such as building a greenhouse gas (GHG) inventory, conducting water risk assessments, setting Science-Based Targets, or creating a carbon management plan.
+Services such as ESG and sustainability data management can significantly streamline the collection, cleaning, and processing of environmental data and documentation.
+Better data management can also be implemented as part of a larger task, such as building a greenhouse gas (GHG) inventory, conducting water risk assessments, setting science-based targets, or creating a carbon management plan.

 Having access to your organization’s sustainability metrics is a step in the right direction, but the real value of data comes from how it is used.
 The ultimate goal for any organization looking to improve how it manages sustainability data should be using that data to reduce environmental impacts, create more effective and efficient processes, and improve overall business performance.
 The more rigorous an organization’s data management, the more confidence it can have to make effective decisions and take real action towards sustainability.